Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 - or $15,000 per year (holy smokes!).

-So unless you’re a professional user, you might be stuck with the $40/month version which is actually very limiting – 1000 photos only gets you so far – you can’t do truly large areas or objects with that many photos.
+So, unless you’re a professional user, you might be stuck with the very limiting $40/month version.
+One thousand photos only get you so far.
+You can’t do truly large areas or objects with that many photos.

 Some of the reviews of RealityCapture on Steam give some more detail: